Civil Justice Student Fellows

 Current Fellows

-Amy Cass is a second-year law student at Stanford where she is involved with the Social Security Disability Pro Bono Project, Stanford Law Review, and the SLS Musical.
-Before law school, Amy graduated from Princeton University with a B.A. in History of Science and then worked as a consultant at Bain & Company where she focused on healthcare cases.
-Amy is interested in administrative law and civil rights litigation.
-She spent her 1L summer at whistleblower protection nonprofit.
+Amy Cass is a third-year law student at Stanford where, in addition to the Rhode Center, she is involved with the Environmental Law Clinic, Supreme Court Litigation Clinic, Stanford Law Review, and the SLS Musical.
+She spent her 2L summer at Williams & Connolly in D.C.
+Before law school, Amy graduated from Princeton University with a B.A. in History of Science and then worked as a consultant at Bain & Company where she focused on healthcare and private equity.
+After graduation, Amy will clerk for Judge Michelle Friedland on the U.S. Court of Appeals for the Ninth Circuit and Judge J. Paul Oetken on the on the U.S. District Court for the Southern District of New York.

 John Curry